 Some of the Security Hardening checks are not part of your specific security policy and you need to exclude them from reports.

 You have several test ESXi hosts that you want to exclude from all reports, or perhaps you want to see only Critical issues detected for those hosts.

 Click Add Filter to create a new filter.
 A new filter called New Filter appears in the list.
 Expand New Filter and edit its name and description.
 The filter configuration includes two hierarchical trees:

-The left-hand tree displays the vCenter (and optionally NSX-V), Horizon Connection Servers, AWS account, NSX-T, vCD and Kubernetes inventory with all inventory objects underneath.
-Select which object this filter will apply to.
+The left-hand tree displays the analyzed Systems with all the inventory objects underneath.
+Select which object or group of objects will this filter apply to.

 The right-hand tree displays all possible issues organized by type (Knowledge Base, Best Practices, Security Hardening) and severity (Low, Medium, Major, Critical).
-Select a group of issues the filter will apply to.
+Select an issue or a group of issues the filter will apply to.

 Filtering issues for the whole vCenter Server (including all child objects)